 The details of Loans Guarantees or Investments are given in the notes no. 56 and 36to the standalone financial statement.

 (c) Changes in Paid-up Share Capital

-During the year the Company has issued and allotted the followingshares: (i) 2224287 equity shares of H 2 each on conversion of
+During the year the Company issued and allotted shares in the following manner:

 SAFETY AND ENVIRONMENT